Giruba/EtymoTranslator/README.md

 Author : Giruba Beulah SE

 # EtymoTranslator
-A very very basic example of etymology based limited dictionary translator
+A very simple etymology based limited dictionary translator

 Given an English word, it tries to find the translation, etymology, phonetic transliteration, gender neutrality, morphology, a picture and some interesting fact about the word in the selected target language, Tamil, Spanish , Hindi.
 [DropDown selection]